asmit990/blockchain-prototype/README.md

 - ✅ Implement proof-of-stake (PoS) as an alternative consensus mechanism
 - ✅ Improve the wallet UI for easier transaction management

----

-## 🤝 Contributing
-Feel free to fork this repo and make improvements!
-If you have any ideas, open an issue or submit a pull request.

-Happy coding! 🚀